abbacode/autogen/README.md

 It's also possible to show the entire table inside a word document using jinja2 syntax: <br>
 ![image](https://github.com/abbacode/autogen/assets/13191198/d08a09bb-8423-4720-aec0-136d9ac53634)

 ## Advanced Usage

 ### How to have add multiple tables in a single worksheet
-Multiple tables within the same worksheet are supported with each table being assigned a name using the following convention:
+Multiple tables within the same worksheet are supported with each table being assigned an automatically generated name using the following convention:
 <br>
 > <worksheet_table_name>table_<table_number>